hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api_operation_tag.html.markdown

 * `api_operation_id` - (Required) The ID of the API Management API Operation.
 Changing this forces a new API Management API Operation Tag to be created.

 * `name` - (Required) The name which should be used for this API Management API Operation Tag.
 Changing this forces a new API Management API Operation Tag to be created.
+The name must be unique in the API Management Service.

 ---